PMI and E.U. Cooperation Agreement

-Additional Member States have joined the agreement each year, and since early 2009 all 27 Member States have been party to the agreement.
+Additional Member States have joined the agreement, currently all 28 Member States are party to the agreement.

 The agreement outlines a long-range and comprehensive framework for national governments, the European Commission, and PMI to fight the illicit trade in cigarettes together.